Book Review By Kendy Anderson, Director TCCU and pain coach

 Mind-Gut Connection: Conversations Within Our Bodies; How can it Impact Our Mood, Our Choices, and Our Overall Health?

 This book intrigued me as a person who has gone through prolonged antibiotic therapy for Lyme disease and the ensuing gut issues, like SIBO.
 Unless you live in a remote area of the world, you are no doubt aware of the exploding science around the human microbiome, it’s connection to serotonin, the immune system and how the gut is being referred to as the second brain.
+I hope you enjoy my book review: The Mind-Gut Connection.

-The author of Mind-Gut Connection, briefly lost me when he went into the weeds on research with animals, saying the comparison wasn’t completely interchangeable.
+The author briefly lost me when he went into the weeds on research with animals, saying the comparison wasn’t completely interchangeable.
 Conclusions were drawn based on animal studies .
 He does have some interesting research into people with “open wounds” and how their digestion could be watched and tracked!
 But maybe that’s TMI.

 Dr. Mayer, spends two chapters proving the mind-body connection and communication between the mind and gut.
 Those familiar with the vagus nerve, and the gut-brain axis will not need to be convinced of these connections.